“155 cities have committed to 100 percent community-wide renewable energy.” That’s a lot.

 The author isn’t wearing rose-colored glasses: “To make the transition to more sustainable energy, city governments must work simultaneously to meet municipal energy demand with renewables, partner with residents and the business community to increase community-wide access to clean energy and break down system-level barriers, such as regulatory or market hurdles.”

 Teamwork among cities and agencies is essential.
+Really teamwork across governmental organizations is needed.

 The four city trends in the article: